nsidc/earthaccess/community-stories/esip-funding-friday-song-lyrics.md

-# FUNding Friday Song Lyrics, 2025
+# FUNding Friday Song Lyrics for `earthaccess` hackday, 2025

 At the Earth Science Information Partners (ESIP) Summer Meeting, [FUNding Friday](https://wiki.esipfed.org/FUNding_Friday_Projects) is a way to pitch an idea and win $5K for an idea.
 Participants from the conference make posters the evening before at a social hour.